 Mixed with a growl and wagging tail, the love call is one you’ll hear most as an owner.
 They are living in the moment, soaking up all the belly rubs you want to give them.
 They respond this way when you show them physical attention, rolling around to show you their belly.

 This bark mixed with roars and groans of happiness signal that your pooch is pleased—and probably very spoiled, which is a wonderful thing.

 Understanding your dog’s language, both vocally and bodily, will help you react to situations appropriately.
 You’ll quickly learn how each specific dog reacts to stimuli, which will vary from pooch to pooch.
 It’s so interesting to see just how each doggy personality shows self-expression in the spectrum of emotions.
 Aren’t dogs amazing?

-Featured image credit: alexei_tm, Shutterstock
+Featured image credit by: alexei_tm, Shutterstock